From Circulation to Collectibles: The Long Story of 'W' Mint Quarters

 How to Identify Them?

 If you want to check if you are the lucky owner of these “W” mint quarters, you have many options to do it.
 The easiest way is to use a coin identification app such as Coin ID Scanner.
-The operation of these apps is simple: you just need to take a photo of the coin you want to identify and upload it to the service - then you will receive all the necessary numismatic information, and you will also be able to use the function of organizing your collection.
+The operation of these apps is simple: you just need to take a photo of the coin you want to identify coin by image and upload it to the service - then you will receive all the necessary numismatic information, and you will also be able to use the function of organizing your collection.

 a screenshot from the Coin ID Scanner app